containeroo/cleanup-gitlab-runner/README.md

 ### Kubernetes CronJob

-create a secret with a gitlab group token for a specific group or a gitlab admin token for all runners:
+Create a secret with a GitLab group token for a specific group or a GitLab admin token for all runners:

 ```yaml
 ---